Lisuride: Pharmacodynamics

 Lisuride is a ligand of dopamine, serotonin, and adrenergic receptors as well as the histamine H1 receptor.
 It has sub-nanomolar affinity for the dopamine D2, and D3 receptors, serotonin 5-HT1A and 5-HT1D receptors, and α2A-, α2B-, and α2C-adrenergic receptors, and low-nanomolar affinity for the dopamine D1, D4, and D5 receptors, serotonin 5-HT2A, 5-HT2B, and 5-HT2C receptors, α1A-, α1B-, and α1D-adrenergic receptors, and histamine H1 receptor.
 Lisuride is a partial agonist of the D2, D3, D4, 5-HT2A, 5-HT2C, 5-HT5A, and H1 receptors, a full or near-full agonist of the 5-HT1A, 5-HT1B, and 5-HT1D receptors, and a silent antagonist of the 5-HT2B receptor and α1A-, α2A-, α2B-, and α2C-adrenergic receptors.
 Due to its highly non-selective pharmacological activity, lisuride is described as a "dirty drug".
 The effectiveness of lisuride in Parkinson's disease and hyperprolactinemia is thought to be mostly due to activation of dopamine D2 receptors.

-While lisuride has a similar receptor binding profile to the more well-known and chemically similar ergoline lysergic acid diethylamide (LSD; N,N-diethyllysergamide) and acts as a partial agonist of the serotonin 5-HT2A receptor likewise, it lacks the psychedelic effects of LSD.
-Research suggests that the lack of psychedelic effects with lisuride arises from biased agonism of the 5-HT2A receptor.
+While lisuride has a similar receptor binding profile to the more well-known and chemically similar ergoline lysergic acid diethylamide (LSD; N,N-diethyllysergamide) and acts as a partial agonist of the serotonin 5-HT2A receptor likewise, it lacks the psychedelic effects of LSD and hence is non-hallucinogenic.
+Research suggests that the lack of psychedelic effects with lisuride may arise from biased agonism of the 5-HT2A receptor.
 Stimulation of the 5-HT2A protomer within the 5-HT2A–mGlu2 receptor complex evokes psychedelic effects, while these effects do not occur during sole stimulation of monomeric 5-HT2A receptors.
 Accordingly, different G proteins are involved.
 Lisuride behaves as an agonist at the 5-HT2A receptor monomer.
 Since it competitively antagonizes the effects of LSD, it may be regarded as a protomer antagonist of the 5-HT2A–mGluR heteromer.
 GPCR oligomers are discrete entities and usually possess properties distinct from their parent monomeric receptors.
+However, this theory is controversial, and other research has found that 5-HT2A–mGlu2 dimers may not be essential for psychedelic effects.
+Lisuride shows weak or no Gq pathway recruitment and this may be responsible for its non-hallucinogenic nature.
+Alternatively, lisuride is an extremely potent serotonin 5-HT1A receptor agonist, and this might inhibit serotonin 5-HT2A receptor-mediated hallucinogenic effects.